 Q. We don’t know our ring sizes?
 A. You can either measure your ring size at home following these instructions: http://www.eanjewellery.com/two-ways-to-measure-your-ring-size-at-home/ or if you email me your address I will post you a complimentary ring size tool.

 Q. We have some gold rings that we’d like to melt down to make our own rings from, can we do that?
-A. Yes you can.
+A. Yes it is possible but takes more that half a day so we’d have to discuss this further before you book.
 It would help if you know what design you’d like your rings to be.
 It would help if the gold from the different rings is the same carat.
 I would need to check you have enough gold to make the new rings so please email me a photo so I can double check for you.

 Q. Can we make our wedding rings from Platinum?
 A. Unfortunately not, I only have facilities at the workshop to work with either sterling silver or gold.

 Q. How much will the gold cost to make our rings?
 A. Here are some approximate costs: A sterling silver ring is usually between £5-25.
 A 9ct white, yellow or rose gold lady’s ring is usually £70 to £350, and a man’s between £100 and £500.
 An 18ct white, yellow or rose gold lady’s ring will be £150 to £600, and a man’s ring approximately £250 to £1000.

 Q. What happens if we make our rings completely wrong?
 A. You don’t need to worry.
 After discussing your ring designs I will show you step by step how to make them.
 We don’t proceed to the next step until the previous step has been completed successfully.
 I’m there the whole time to guide you and help out should anything go wrong.
 Most things can be rectified.
 I have a fully equipped jewellery workshop with all the necessary tools and know how.
 I have shown many couples how to make their wedding rings and everyone has gone away completely thrilled with their creations.